-Risk for Sexual Violence Protocol (RSVP) 2-day Training (with SVR-20v2 update)
+Risk for Sexual Violence Protocol version 2 (RSVPv2) 2-day Training (with SVR-20v2 update)

 Risk for Sexual Violence Protocol version 2 (RSVPv2):

 Assessing and managing sexual violence risk including SVR-20v2 update.
 2-day training.

 About the training

 Practitioners and clinicians are often required to assess risk and to formulate plans to reduce or manage the risk of sexual offending that an individual may present.
 For example, sexual risk assessment may be crucial to pre-sentence reports, parole assessments, community management plans such as MAPPA or community mental health teams, in-patient services managing restricted patients, tribunal reports – the list is endless!

 This two-day training event focuses on the Risk for Sexual Violence Protocol version 2 (RSVPv2; Hart et al., 2022).
 The RSVP is a sex offender risk assessment tool that follows the structured professional judgement approach to the assessment and management of sexual violence risk.
 This structured professional judgement approach is similar in nature to that taken by the popular HCR-20 v3.
 The RSVP guides the assessor in considering information, identifying risk factors that are present and relevant, formulating risk, generating potential future risk scenarios and creating appropriate risk management plans.
-The SVR-20 version 2 (2017) is a similar tool, recently updated, and the training will provide an overview of this tool so that participants feel confident in applying both tools (only RSVP manual will be provided and delegates will be signposted to where they can purchase the SVR-20v2 manual).
+The SVR-20 version 2 (2017) is a similar tool, r and the training will provide an overview of this tool so that participants feel confident in applying both tools (only RSVPv2 manual will be provided and delegates can be signposted to where they can purchase the SVR-20v2 manual).

 It is widely accepted in forensic risk assessment that structured professional judgement performs better than clinical judgement alone, and appropriate training is the key to thorough and defensible assessment.